Phineas and Ferb the Movie: Across the 2nd Dimension: Plot

 The kids set off to free Perry, but are trapped by Doofenshmirtz-2 and his forces.
 They escape with Perry when he provides a distraction, but during the chase, Platyborg disables one of the minecarts, slowing them down.
 Unwilling to endanger her brothers, Candace-2 abandons Phineas, Ferb, Candace, and Perry.
 The boys refuse to fix the machine, but inadvertently remind Doofenshmirtz how they fixed his machine by removing the self-destruct button.
 After Doofenshmirtz powers up the machine, Doofenshmirtz-2 orders Phineas, Ferb, Candace, and Perry to be fed to a monster called the Goozim; when Doofenshmirtz annoys him again, Doofenshmirtz-2 orders him to be fed as well.

 Before the five can be eaten, Candace-2 helps them escape and gives them the remote, allowing Phineas, Ferb, Candace, Perry, and Doofenshmirtz to travel through other dimensions until they reach their home dimension.
 Despite this, Candace-2 is captured by the Norm-Bots.
 Doofenshmirtz-2 arrives at the first dimension and releases the Norm-Bots into Danville.
 Perry gives Phineas and Ferb the locket off his collar, which leads them to Perry's lair.
 Inside, they find replicas of all their previous inventions.
 With the help of their friends, the children of Danville, and the O.W.C.A. agents, Phineas and Ferb use the inventions to defeat the Norm-Bots, while Candace-2 is freed by Phineas-2, Ferb-2, and Jeremy-2, and Perry defeats Platyborg.
 Doofenshmirtz arrives and gives Doofenshmirtz-2 a toy train that he lost when he was a kid, which was the reason for his turn to evil.
 With his tragic backstory resolved, Doofenshmirtz-2 self-destructs his Norm-Bots and returns to his own dimension, where he is arrested upon arrival.
-Platyborg, freed from his evil programming, reverts to his normal self, and Phineas-2 and Ferb-2 take him home.
+Platyborg, freed from his evil programming, reverts to his original self, and Phineas-2 and Ferb-2 take him home.

 The kids are distraught to learn that Perry will be relocated since his cover is blown, but Carl proposes using Doofenshmirtz's Amnesia-inator to erase the kids and their friends' memories so they can keep Perry.
 Before they forget, Phineas and Ferb say their goodbyes to Perry, and Isabella seizes the opportunity to kiss Phineas.
 Perry enters his lair and uploads photos from the day onto his computer.